Phoenix Employment Attorneyrequest consultation

 Americans with Disabilities Act: According to the U.S. Department of Labor, the Americans with Disabilities Act “prohibits discrimination against people with disabilities in several areas, including employment, transportation, public accommodations, communications and access to state and local government’ programs and services.”

 Family Medical Leave Act (FMLA): The Family Medical Leave Act is a law that provides eligible employees with the opportunity to take unpaid leave with their job still being protected for family and medical reasons.
 Some examples of the FMLA in work are the birth of a child, caring for an ill family member, a serious health condition, among other reasons.

-Breach of Contract Disputes: A breach of contract dispute is classified as anything that an employer enforces that goes against the contract signed between the employer and employee.
-This can be regarding the number of hours worked, job responsibilities, payment, and more.
+Breach of Contract Disputes: A breach of contract dispute is classified as anything that an employer enforces that goes against the employment contract signed between the employer and employee.
+This can be regarding the number of hours worked, unpaid wages, job responsibilities, payment, and more.

 Violation of Disability Benefits & Pensions: Disability benefits and pensions are programs developed to either assist those with disabilities in need and pensions are a sum of money added to an employee’s pay after a certain number of years to be used in their retirement.

 If you are an employee that is experiencing any of these issues at your place of work, reach out to one of our skilled Phoenix employment lawyers today.
 What you’re experiencing is criminal misconduct and you have a right to be compensated for any damages you may have suffered.

 Our Phoenix Employment Attorneys Serve All Forms Of Employees